Methods Of Decision-Making for Teams

-While a decision within organizations often relies on facts and data, teams must agree upon a method of decision making based on that data.
-Ensuring that the decisions are made with a process and purpose that the team can utilize to make the best possible decision with the given facts and data.
+While a decision within organizations often relies on facts and data, teams must agree upon a method of decision-making based on that data.
+They ensure that the decisions are made with a process and purpose that the team can utilize to make the best possible decision with the given facts and data.

-> There are many decision-making styles, and two methods must be chosen to serve as guideposts for decisions made.
-The primary method must be agreed to by the team, and a backup method must also be selected.
-The methods can and will vary from the people and stakeholders making the decision as well as the knowledge of the facts and data that the team possesses when making the decision.
+There are many decision-making styles, and two methods must be chosen as guideposts.
+The team must agree on the primary method, and a backup method must also be selected.
+The methods can and will vary from the people and stakeholders making the decision and the knowledge of the facts and data that the team possesses when making the decision.

-> Authoritarian Decision Making
+Authoritarian Decision Making

-> Authoritarian decision making is a decision that is placed in the hands of one person who chooses quickly and without regard for input from others.
-Typically this method is utilized when either there is a crisis and calls for an immediate decision or when the decision is mundane.
+Authoritarian decision-making is a decision placed in the hands of one person who chooses quickly and without regard for input from others.
+Typically this method is utilized in a crisis and calls for an immediate decision or when the decision is mundane.

-> - Quick decision made when the leader may possess more information than those being affected by the decision.
+- Quick decisions are made when the leader may possess more information than those affected by the decision.

-> - When the team leader has the trust and “best interest” of those, who are affected by the decision.
+- When the team leader has the trust and “best interest” of those affected by the decision.

-> - The speed of the decision being made, the decision can be made quickly
+- The speed of the decision being made, the decision can be made quickly

 - The decision is not watered down with compromises